Jats: History

-By the time of Muhammad bin Qasim's conquest of Sind in the eighth century, Arab writers described agglomerations of Jats, known to them as Zutt, (Note: A broad term referring to people of the Indus Valley) in the arid, the wet, and the mountainous regions of the conquered land of Sindh.
-Several medieval Muslim chronicles such as the Chach Nama, Tarikh-I-Baihaqi and Zainul-Akhbar have recorded battles between Jats and forces of Muhammad ibn al-Qasim, at the Battle of Aror (Rohri), the united forces of Dahir of Aror and the eastern Jats jointly fought against Muhammad ibn al-Qasim.
+By the time of Muhammad ibn al-Qasim's conquest of Sind in the eighth century, Arab writers described agglomerations of Jats, known to them as Zuṭṭ, in the arid, the wet, and the mountainous regions of the conquered land of Sindh.
+Several medieval Muslim chronicles such as the Chachnama, Tarikh-i Bayhaqi and Zainul-Akhbar record battles between Jats and forces of Muhammad ibn al-Qasim.
+At the Battle of Aror (Rohri), the eastern Jats fought against Muhammad ibn al-Qasim in the forces of Dahir of Aror.
 The Arab rulers, though professing a theologically egalitarian religion, maintained the position of Jats and the discriminatory practices against them that had been put in place in the long period of Hindu rule in Sind.
-Between the eleventh and the sixteenth centuries, Jat herders at the Sind migrated up along the river valleys, into the Punjab, which may have been largely uncultivated in the first millennium.
+Between the eleventh and the sixteenth centuries, Jat herders in the Sind migrated up along the river valleys into the upper Punjab doabs which may have been largely uncultivated in the first millennium.
 Many took up tilling in regions such as western Punjab, where the sakia (water wheel) had been recently introduced.
-By early Mughal times, in the Punjab, the term "Jat" had become loosely synonymous with "peasant", and some Jats had come to own land and exert local influence.
-The Jats had their origins in pastoralism in the Indus valley, and gradually became agriculturalist farmers.
-Around 1595, Jat Zamindars controlled a little over 32% of the Zamindaris in the Punjab region.
+By early Mughal times, in the Punjab, the term Jat had become loosely synonymous with 'peasant', and some Jats had come to own land and exert local influence.
+The Jats had their origins in pastoralism in the lower Indus valley, and gradually became agriculturalist farmers.
+Around 1595, Jat zamindars controlled a little over 32% of the zamindaris in the Punjab region.